Ly-Lynn/NAB-skillswap/README.md

 → Better approach: call the API with input query params, meaning the user types, and the API request includes the query.
 The response then only includes the filtered/searched data.
 → But this returns to the original problem of calling the API continuously, now even more frequently due to rapid user interactions.

 → Solution: use **debounce** to space out the API call frequency.
-In the code, it’s set to 500ms/call — meaning after 500ms, the API will only be called once, regardless of how many times the user types/interacts.
+In the code, it's set to 500ms/call — meaning after 500ms, the API will only be called once, regardless of how many times the user types/interacts.
 It always takes the latest result every 500ms to send the request to the server.

 **Note (this may come up as a question):** The drawback is similar to the above approach — if scaled to big data, the response can still be too large.
 A solution here is to apply **pagination** on the backend, so the response only returns a set number of users based on the page selected on the frontend (for example, page 1 only returns the top 10 users).